List Decoding Random Euclidean Codes and Infinite Constellations: Organization of the paper

 \section{Organization of the paper}

-In Sec. \ref{sec:finitefield_prior_work}, we survey the literature of list decoding over finite fields.
-In Sec. \ref{sec:results}, we formally define the problem and give a brief overview of our results.
-Notation and prerequisite facts and lemmas are listed in Sec \ref{sec:notation} and Sec. \ref{sec:prelim}, respectively.
-A table of frequently used notation can be found in Appendix \ref{sec:tab_notation}.
-A lower bound on list sizes of random spherical codes is provided in Sec. \ref{sec:lb_ls_spherical} while some of the calculations are deferred to Appendix \ref{sec:calc_prop_lbound_randomspherical}.
-In Sec. \ref{sec:ld_constr_a}, we turn to study list decodability of random nested Construction-A lattice codes.
-For the benefit of readers who are not familiar with lattices, a quick primer is provided in Appendix \ref{sec:primer_lattices}.
-We define infinite constellations in Sec. \ref{sec:ic}, and give matching upper and lower bounds on list sizes of an ensemble of regular infinite constellations in Sec. \ref{sec:regular_ic}.
+In Sec.~\ref{sec:finitefield_prior_work}, we survey the literature on list decoding over finite fields.
+Notation and prerequisite facts and lemmas are listed in Sec.~\ref{sec:notation} and Sec.~\ref{sec:prelim}, respectively.
+A table of frequently used notation can be found in Appendix~\ref{sec:tab_notation}.
+A lower bound on list sizes of random spherical codes is provided in Sec.~\ref{sec:lb_ls_spherical} while some of the calculations are deferred to Appendix~\ref{sec:calc_prop_lbound_randomspherical}.
+In Sec.~\ref{sec:ld_constr_a}, we turn to study list decodability of random nested Construction-A lattice codes.
+For the benefit of the readers who are not familiar with lattices, a quick primer is provided in Appendix~\ref{sec:primer_lattices}.
+We define infinite constellations in Sec.~\ref{sec:ic}, and give matching upper and lower bounds on list sizes of an ensemble of regular infinite constellations in Sec.~\ref{sec:regular_ic}.
+Results on other goodness properties of ICs are presented in Appendix~\ref{sec:ic_goodness}.
 Finally we give some heuristic results on the list sizes achieved by lattice codes.
-We recall the Haar distribution on the space of lattices in Sec. \ref{sec:haar_meas_on_lattices}, then introduce two important integration formulas by Siegel and Rogers in Sec. \ref{sec:siegel_rogers_avg_formulas} and their improvements in Sec. \ref{sec:improvement_on_rogers}.
-We prove a list size lower bound conditioned on a conjecture in Sec. \ref{sec:cond_ld_haar}.
-We conclude the paper in Sec. \ref{sec:rk_open_prob} with several open problems.
+We recall the Haar distribution on the space of lattices in Sec.~\ref{sec:haar_meas_on_lattices}, then introduce two important integration formulas by Siegel and Rogers in Sec.~\ref{sec:siegel_rogers_avg_formulas} and their improvements in Sec.~\ref{sec:improvement_on_rogers}.
+We prove a list size upper bound conditioned on a conjecture in Sec.~\ref{sec:cond_ld_haar}.
+We conclude the paper in Sec.~\ref{sec:rk_open_prob} with several open problems.